ryanw-mobile/GMap2ICal/README.md

 By doing so, I can keep a full record of the places I have actually been, and also the rough mileages I have spent on the road.

 ## Status
 This project is still making progress and is not ready for production use.
+I have been pretty occupied at work recently, therefore the primary goal is to have something that is good enough to solve my problem.

 ## Todo list

 - Including more details for ActivitySegment
 - Exception handling
 - More test cases
+- Compose Desktop UI